CruisesGood preparation helps travellers planning a cruise have a safe and healthy trip

 Cruise passenger advice should follow current destination recommendations for the countries detailed on the cruise itinerary, tailored to the individual traveller’s needs.
 Health professionals and passengers can use the TravelHealthPro Country Information to access current travel advice, vaccines and malaria guidance for specific destinations.
 For an effective risk assessment, health professionals need to check the cruise itinerary carefully, so it is helpful if passengers provide a clear itinerary, ideally a written/online copy of the official cruise company schedule.

-Certain groups, such as pregnant women, older people and those with chronic health conditions or immunosuppression, require special consideration .
+Certain groups, such as pregnant women, older people and those with chronic health conditions or immunosuppression, require special consideration (Important: please see update 12 March 2020 in key messages above) .
 These individuals, and those with significant mobility problems, are advised to consult their doctor, nurse or a travel clinic prior to booking a cruise.
 This is to discuss any health concerns, consider the suitability of destinations, and helps them to make an informed decision about the appropriateness of a cruise.

 Individuals with pre-existing health conditions should consider carrying a written summary of their medical history (including any appropriate results, allergy information, medication summaries and treatment details) from their doctor and/or hospital specialist .